HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-Rendered canonical implementation was up from 60% of mobile in 2022 to 65% of mobile usage in 2024.
+Rendered `canonical` implementation was up from 60% of mobile in 2022 to 65% of mobile usage in 2024.
 Desktop usage increased from 58% in 2022 to 65% in 2024, making adoption rates near identical between device types.

 ### Canonical conflicts

-There are three opportunities for a page to send a canonical, but sending the signal more than once can result in conflicts.
-For example, if the canonical URL in the HTTP doesn't match that in the rendered HTML, then the search engine is signaled that the primary version of content exists in multiple places.
+There are three opportunities for a page to send a `canonical`, but sending the signal more than once can result in conflicts.
+For example, if the `canonical` URL in the HTTP doesn't match that in the rendered HTML, then the search engine is signaled that the primary version of content exists in multiple places.
 This undermines the purpose of the element and causes [undefined behavior, according to Google](https://www.youtube.com/watch?v=bAE3L1E1Fmk&t=772s).
 In 2022, this affected 0.4% of pages.
 Now, the rate has doubled to 0.8% in 2024.

-Similarly, rendering can change the canonical found in the raw HTML.
+Similarly, rendering can change the `canonical` found in the raw HTML.
 This is more prevalent, and it affects 2.1% of mobile pages.
-HTTP header canonicals were less likely to be changed in the rendering process.
-In 2024, only 0.6% of desktop pages and 0.5% of mobile pages saw a canonical value passed in the HTTP header and then changed.
+HTTP header `canonical` tags were less likely to be changed in the rendering process.
+In 2024, only 0.6% of desktop pages and 0.5% of mobile pages saw a `canonical` value passed in the HTTP header and then changed.

-Of pages where a canonical element was detected, 98% passed the Lighthouse audit for valid `rel=canonical`.
+Of pages where a `canonical` element was detected, 98% passed the Lighthouse audit for valid `rel=canonical`.

 {{ figure_markup(
   image="canonical-inconsistency.png",